Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh, the Excellence in Broadcasting Network, a full week of broadcast excellence just for you.

-There's still up in arms out in Denver on purpose.
+They're still up in arms out in Denver on purpose.

-Senator Salazar, one of the original signers of the Harry Reed smear letter, has sent yet another letter to my uh syndication partners at Clear Channel asking that I be reprimanded for my comments about the Democrat National Convention in Denver.
+Senator Salazar, one of the original signers of the Harry Reed smear letter, has sent yet another letter to my syndication partners at Clear Channel asking that I be reprimanded for my comments about the Democrat National Convention in Denver.

-Uh when are these people going to learn?
+When are these people going to learn?

 I wonder, Senator Salazar, if you're going to send a note to Doug Wilder, who said that Chicago would be nothing compared to what Denver's going to be if Obama doesn't get the nomination.